czyzby/gdx-lml/README.md

 - Completely changed tag and attribute parsers.
 If you had custom ones, they will not work anymore.
 The tag and attribute structure is much more pleasant to expand and manage, though, so I'm pretty sure it won't be very hard to update your custom classes.
 - `LmlParser` API was simply too big.
 Instead of just parsing templates, it had to manage a lot of extra data - like skin, i18n bundles, preferences, actions, etc. Some of its old functionalities are moved into several other interfaces (with their default implementations): `LmlData` manages arguments, skins, bundles and so on, `LmlSyntax` contains parsers of attributes, macros and tags and `LmlTemplateReader` takes care of efficient reading of parsed templates character by character.
 - `<row>` tag removed, as tags are supposed to create unique actors. `row=true` attribute is usually more convenient, but since row tag could be used to set row defaults, `<@row>` macro was added to support this functionality.
 Also, `<@column>` macro as added to support column defaults setting.
 See `TableColumnLmlMacroTag` and `TableRowLmlMacroTag` docs.
+- Missing action exceptions are now more meaningful and usually contain both missing action ID and the argument that the action was supposed to consume.

 LML 1.0 brings: